arzanish/RestaurantOps-End-to-End-Real-Time-Lakehouse-Analytics-Platform/README.md

 The Gold layer uses materialized views and Databricks' incremental processing capabilities to produce business-ready datasets.
 Databricks Workflows orchestrate the ingestion and transformation pipelines.

 The final solution exposes business insights through two Databricks AI/BI dashboards covering restaurant performance and customer review/sentiment analysis.

+### EXECUTION FLOW :
+1. Create **Event Hub**.
+Create a **SEND POLICY** ( Used by the Producer to authenticate and send events to Event Hub.
+It provides the required connection credentials with Send permission  ) & a **LISTEN POLICY** (Used by Databricks/Consumer to authenticate and read events from Event Hub.
+It provides Listen permission)
+2. Create an **Azure SQL DB**.
+Run the DDL statements.
+Here load data from the given CSV files.
+Enable **lakeflowSetupChangeTracking** & **lakeflowSetupChangeDataCapture** features using the UTILITY Script provided.
+3. Start mimicking REAL-TIME data inflow using the **04_eventhub_orders.py** file.
+This will send data to EventHub.
+4. Create a **Databricks WorkSpace**